fbsql/fbsql/README.md

  * any operations that you want to be executed at start up time */

-CONNECT TO 'jdbc:sqlite:sample' AS MySQLite;
+CONNECT TO 'jdbc:sqlite:sample' EXPOSE AS MySQLite;
 ```
 Internally FBSQL use JDBC API, which allow a client to access a database.
 FBSQL use JDBC URL to create database connection.<br>